tutsplus/Adopting-iPad-Multitasking-Starter/README.md

-### Tuts+ Tutorial: Adopting iPad Multitasking in iOS 9
+### Tuts+ Tutorial: iOS 9: An Introduction to Multitasking on iPad

 #### Instructor: Davis Allie

-In this tutorial you will learn how to add in support for the new iOS 9 iPad multitasking features in your own applications.
-This includes Slide Over, Split View and Picture in Picture video.
+In this tutorial, you will learn how to add support for the multitasking features on iPad in your own applications.
+This includes Slide Over, Split View, and Picture in Picture.

-Starter Project for the Tuts+ tutorial: [Adopting iPad Multitasking in iOS 9](http://code.tutsplus.com/tutorials/adopting-ipad-multitasking-in-ios-9--cms-25151)
+Starter Project for the Tuts+ tutorial: [iOS 9: An Introduction to Multitasking on iPad](http://code.tutsplus.com/tutorials/ios-9-an-introduction-to-multitasking-on-ipad--cms-25151)

 **Read this tutorial on [Tuts+](https://code.tutsplus.com)**.